Carlos P. Garcia: 1957 presidential election

 President Garcia won a full term as president with a landslide win in the national elections of November 12, 1957.
 Garcia, the Nacionalista candidate, garnered around 2.07 million votes or 41% of the total votes counted, defeating his closest rival, Jose Y. Yulo of the Liberal Party.
-His running mate, House Speaker Jose B. Laurel Jr., lost to Pampanga 1st district Representative Diosdado Macapagal.
+His running mate, House Speaker Jose B. Laurel Jr., lost to Pampanga first district Representative Diosdado Macapagal.
 This was the first time in Philippine electoral history where a president was elected by a plurality rather than a majority, and in which the winning presidential and vice-presidential candidates came from different parties.
 Garcia took his oath of office on December 30, 1957, at the Independence Grandstand in Manila, commencing his second consecutive and only full term.
-The oath of office was administered by Chief Justice of the Supreme Court of the Philippines Ricardo Paras.
+The oath of office was administered by Chief Justice Ricardo Paras.
 Juan Pajo, the then-governor of Bohol, held the Bible which Garcia took oath on, breaking the tradition wherein it is held by presidential spouses.

-Anti-Communism
+Anti-communism

-After much discussion, both official and public, the Congress of the Philippines, finally, approved a bill outlawing the Philippine Communist Party.
+After much discussion, both official and public, the Congress of the Philippines, finally approved a bill outlawing the Philippine Communist Party.
 Despite the pressure exerted against the congressional measure, Garcia signed the aforementioned bill into law as Republic Act No. 1700 or the Anti-Subversion Act on June 19, 1957.

 The act was superseded by Presidential Decree No. 885, entitled "Outlawing Subversive Organization, Penalizing Membership Therein and For Other Purposes", and was later amended by Presidential Decree No. 1736 and later superseded by Presidential Decree No. 1835, entitled, "Codifying The Various Laws on Anti-Subversion and Increasing the Penalties for Membership in Subversive Organization."
 This, in turn, was amended by Presidential Decree No. 1975.
 On May 5, 1987, Executive Order No. 167 repealed Presidential Decrees No. 1835 and No. 1975 as being unduly restrictive of the constitutional right to form associations.

-On September 22, 1992, Republic Act No. 1700, as amended, was repealed by Republic Act No. 7636 during the administration of Fidel V. Ramos, which legalized the Communist Party of the Philippines, other underground movements and subversion, though sedition remained a crime.
+However this was eventually repealed on September 22, 1992 with Republic Act No. 1700, during the administration of Fidel V. Ramos, which legalized the Communist Party of the Philippines, other underground movements and subversion, although sedition remained a crime.